luke-h1/Infra/README.md

 # --ask-pass = ask for SSH & BECOME password
 # -vvv = verbose output
 ```
-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on  code of conduct, and the process for submitting pull requests to us.

 ## Authors
 * **luke howsam**